 Should you complain to the school Ombudsman?

-It shouldn't be your first port of call, but should you appeal and you’re refused for a second time and are still unhappy, this is the time to complain to your local Ombudsman.
+It shouldn't be your first port of call to appeal a school place.
+However if you appeal, are refused a second time and are still unhappy, this is the time to complain to your local Ombudsman.

 Ultimately though, the decision of whether your child is accepted or not is at the discretion of the school.
 So while you can't complain about the decision, you can complain about the appeals process.
 Particularly if you think that it wasn't handled well or that they didn't follow the correct guidelines.